MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/30-see-operation-requests-details/readme.md

-﻿# UC25 - Request an operation
+﻿# UC30 - See operation requisitions details

 -----------------------------------------------------------------------